PathakPankaj7/PathakPankaj7.github.io/_pages/about.md

 I am also an active member of various professional organizations, including the [IEEE Magnetic Society](https://ieeemagnetics.org/), [IEEE Young Professionals](https://yp.ieee.org/), [Students in Magnetisms (SiM)](https://www.studentsinmagnetism.org/), [European Magnetism Association](https://magnetism.eu/85-ema.htm),and [American Physical Society](https://www.aps.org/).

-I am married to Shivangi.
-She is an amazing artist, and we have many of her paintings in our home.
-She loves to write poems and short stories, and many of them have already been published.
-She is currently an assistant professor at Shubharti University in Meerut.
-Apparently, she finished her Ph.D. before me, haha.
-We both love cats and have two cats at our house named Odin and Dora.
+I am incredibly fortunate to be married to Shivangi, an exceptionally talented artist whose stunning paintings adorn our home.
+Beyond her artistic prowess, Shivangi has a gift for writing enchanting poems and captivating short stories, many of which have been published.
+She currently excels as an assistant professor at Shubharti University in Meerut, having impressively completed her Ph.D. ahead of me, even though she started after me.

+Our shared love for cats brings even more joy into our lives, with our two beloved feline companions, Odin and Dora, adding to the warmth and charm of our home.
+Every day with Shivangi and our furry friends is a beautiful blend of creativity, love, and inspiration.